codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``asio``"
    "Dynamic", "No"
    "Initial Version", "1.0"
+   "Version Deprecated", "4.14"

+This parameter is deprecated and will be removed in the future versions.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: